lyhiving/baserow2/docs/guides/running-baserow-locally.md

 If all commands return something similar as described in the example, then you are ready to proceed!

-## Starting demo environment
+## Starting baserow using docker-compose

-> Note that this has only been tested on MacOS Catalina.
-If you run into any issues
+> Note that this has only been tested on MacOS Catalina and Ubuntu 20.04.
+If you run
-> with other operating systems, feel free to contact us via the form on
+> into any issues with other operating systems, feel free to contact us via the form on
 > https://baserow.io/contact.

-For example purposes I have created a directory in my home folder named `baserow-demo`.
+For example purposes I have created a directory in my home folder named `baserow`.
-You can of course follow the steps in any directory, but in this tutorial I will assume the working directory is `~/baserow-demo`.
+You can of course follow the steps in any directory, but in this tutorial I will assume the working directory is `~/baserow`.

 First we have to clone the repository.
 Execute the following commands to clone the master branch.
 If you are not familiar with git clone, this will download a copy Baserow's code to your computer.

 ```
-$ cd ~/baserow-demo
+$ cd ~/baserow
 $ git clone https://gitlab.com/bramw/baserow.git
 Cloning into 'baserow'...
 ...